 The Classics Department welcomes gifts to help support our expanding programs.
 Such donations are much appreciated and always put to good use.
 You are encouraged to contact the department chair to discuss the department's particular needs.
 Donations can be made electronically through Washington University's Gifts page.

 In the box labeled "I prefer to enter my own designation," type one of the following:

 "Classics Department," for an unrestricted gift.

-"Graduate Support and Recruitment Fund," to support graduate and particularly Master's students in their studies and training.
+"Graduate Support and Recruitment Fund," to support graduate and especially Master's students in their studies and training.

 "Robert Lamberton and Susan Rotroff Fund in Classics," to support summer study opportunities for undergraduate and graduate students.